redstone99/hass-alert2/README.md

 - **Event-based alerts**.
 The alert waits for a specified trigger to occur and is "firing" for just that moment.
 Example: a problematic MQTT message arrives.

 Configuration details and examples are in the [Configuration section]((#configuration)).
-Here we provide an overview.
+Here is an overview:

 ### Condition alerts

 Condition alerts can specify a `condition` template.
 The alert is firing when the condition evaluates to true.

-An alert can also specify a `threshold` dict that includes min/max and optional hysteresis.
+An alert can also specify a `threshold` dict that includes min/max limits and optional hysteresis.
 If a threshold is specified, the alert is firing if the threshold is exceeded AND any `condition` specified is true.

 Hysteresis is also available via the `on_for_at_least_secs` parameter.
 If specified, the alert starts firing once any `threshold` is exceeded AND any `condition` is true for at least the time interval specified.
 This is similar in motiviation to the `skip_first` option in the old Alert integration.